Cray-HPE/dracut-metal-mdsquash/README.md

-# 90metalmdsquash - mdraid management for squashFS image storage with persistent overlayFS
+# 90metalmdsquash - redundant squashFS and overlayFS storage

 The Metal MDSquash dracut module lives in the initramFS, used during a server's boot.
 Within the initramFS, `metalmdsquash` does three things:
 - It creates an mdraid array and sets up three partition